unfoldingWord-dev/Resource-Container/docs/structure.rst

 Implementation Notes:
 When downloaded, the media should be stored in a central location where each media type is stored under a folder named according to it's type. e.g. /media/image_large.
 The examples above deal only with images, however it is possible to reference other media formats including video or audio content.
-For more information about how to use media types see Resource Container Links .
+For more information about how to use media types see :ref:`linking`.

+.. _structure-toc:
 Table of Contents
 -----------------